using kubernete jobs for one off ingestion of csv's

 - Handle deployment of trained models

-, a simple but powerful tool that handles CSV imports with minimal configuration:
+For the ingestion I’m using pgfutter, a simple tool that handles CSV imports with minimal configuration:

 pgfutter csv dataset.csv

-This approach might seem overengineered for small CSV files, but it provides several advantages:
+This might seem over-engineered for small CSV files, but it has a few advantages:

 - Standardized data storage across different data types and sources